giorgionegro/hireme-solution/README.md

 6. **Handling S Compatibility**:
    Another key aspect was recognizing that `S` cannot produce all possible values.
 Therefore, we need to handle cases where we choose a value incompatible with `S`.
 7. **Perfomance Improvement**:
-   matrix vector multiplication did take a lot of time, I improved this by packing every row of the matrix into a u32 and leveregin count trailing zero instruction (from 0.3ms to 0.07)
+   matrix vector multiplication did take a lot of time, I improved this by packing every row of the matrix into an u32 and exploiting count trailing zero instruction (from 0.3ms to 0.07)